-Antique Wrought Iron 2 Pronged Butcher Flesh Fork
+Antique Black Wrought Iron Butcher Fork with Rat Tail Hooked End

 Description: During the Colonial times and later, often many American homes were known to prepare meals over a wood fire.
 Utensils similar to this one used for a variety of needs were hung above the hearth, on a timber when not in use.
-This early two-pronged fork with a curved rat tail end is made of wrought iron and measures 17 ½ inches long.
-Wonderful collectible and accent piece for a kitchen or hearth area.
+This early two-pronged fork with a curved rat tail end is made of iron and measures 17 ½ inches long.
+A durable accent for your indoor/outdoor kitchen or open hearth.

 Note: Refer to "Condition" for additional information